Lesona-Systems/Underwolf/README.md

 # Underwolf

-Underwolf is my best answer to updating my World of Warcraft addons, both on and off CurseForge after the retirement of the CurseForge API (staying away from the CurseForge application).
+Underwolf is a Python script to update World of Warcraft addons without the need for any third-party addon managers.
+It's capable of version-checking and downloading Curseforge addons and ElvUI, as well as bulk downloading any other addons with direct download links.
 **This software is still in pre-release, and there may be bugs.
-Pull requests are welcome.
+Pull & feature requests are welcome.
 Please report any issues you encounter.**

-It utilizes Python's built-in webbrowser library to navigate to [CurseForge](https://www.curseforge.com/) download pages (as well as other direct download URLs, such as [Tukui](https://www.tukui.org) and [Trade Skill Master](https://www.tradeskillmaster.com/)) and download the specified addons, unzip them, and move them into the WoW addon folder.
+Underwolf utilizes Python's built-in webbrowser library to navigate to [CurseForge](https://www.curseforge.com/) download pages (as well as other direct download URLs, such as [Tukui](https://www.tukui.org) and [Trade Skill Master](https://www.tradeskillmaster.com/)) and download the specified addons, unzip them, and move them into the WoW addon folder.
 The script utilizes Selenium for version checking (version checking is only implemented on CurseForge addons and ElvUI).

+The script works on both MacOS and Windows.

 ## Requirements

+### Clone Underwolf

 Clone the repo, cd into the directory, and run the following: